Gain consumer loyalty with competitive insights (VB Live)

 You’re spending marketing bucks on big online campaigns — but are they working?
 With location intelligence, you can link your advertising and marketing efforts to the real-world behavior of your customers, helping you understand how far your investment is going, and when it’s time to rejigger your strategy.
 It’s possibly the only way to keep tabs on just how effective those campaigns are at tearing your customers away from their computers and bringing them in-store.

-To learn more about how location intelligence can streamline your marketing investment, convert new customers, delight long-term ones and more, don’t miss this VB Live event.
+To learn more about how location intelligence can streamline your marketing investment, convert and delight new and existing customers, and more, don’t miss this VB Live event.

 Don’t miss out!